rkuma183/wilsonmar.github.io/_posts/2017-03-18-devops-dashboards.md

 both to keep from over reacting to momentary anomalies and from under-reacting to underlying patterns that need to be fixed.

-So it's better to have a set of rotating dashboards about trends than having just a number on a dashboard <strong>without context</strong> of whether that number is "good" or "bad".
+PROTIP: So it's better to have a set of <strong>rotating dashboards</strong> (showing trends) than having just a number on a dashboard <strong>without context</strong> to whether that number is "good" or "bad".

+PROTIP: Have a <strong>projection</strong> of what was expected at each point in time, especially in the future.

 Having an arbitrary <strong>target number can be counter-productive</strong> unless individual employees have a coherent